jenniferwiner/orderbook/README.md

 - Find matches between a bid and an ask
   - on Bittrex
   - on Poloniex
-  - or, a bid on Bittrex and an ask on Poloniex (visa versa)
+  - or a bid on Bittrex and an ask on Poloniex (& visa versa)

 ### Technologies Used:
 - React